buddingdevT/alx-system_engineering-devops/0x00-shell_basics/README.md

-0-current_directory -Print the absolute path name of the current workinng directory
+0-current_directory -Print the absolute path name of the current working directory